divya-parmar5002/Learning_AI/README.md

 ## ⭐ Thank You

-If you find this repository helpful or enjoy following my learning journey, feel free to explore the branches and check out the progress.
+If you find this repository helpful or enjoy following my learning journey, feel free to explore and check out the progress.

 Happy Learning! 🚀